DrPsychick/ansible_influx_downsampling/README.md

 ...
 ```

-The configuration goes into you `vars` file or you can choose to setup global vars for it.
+The configuration goes into your `vars` file or you can choose to setup global vars for it.
 If you use generic input plugins from telegraf or other typical sources, **please add them to `defaults/main.yml` and send me a pull request**, so others can profit from them too.

 Query definition or override: